ubeda/DIRACDocs/source/AdministratorGuide/Configuration/ConfigurationReference/Systems/Configuration/Services/Server/index.rst

-Systems / Configuration / <SETUP> / Service / Server - Sub-subsection
+Systems / Configuration / <INSTANCE> / Service / Server - Sub-subsection
 =====================================================================

 In this subsection the Server service is configured.
 The attributes are showed in the following table: